Billy1900/Ethereum-tutorial/core-state源码分析.md

 		CopyTrie(Trie) Trie
 	}

+	// Trie is a Ethereum Merkle Patricia trie. type Trie interface {
+	// GetKey returns the sha3 preimage of a hashed key that was previously used
+	// to store a value.
+	//
+	// TODO(fjl): remove this when SecureTrie is removed GetKey([]byte) []byte

+	// TryGet returns the value for key stored in the trie.
+The value bytes must
+	// not be modified by the caller.
+If a node was not found in the database, a
+	// trie.MissingNodeError is returned.
+	TryGet(key []byte) ([]byte, error)

+	// TryUpdate associates key with value in the trie.
+If value has length zero, any
+	// existing value is deleted from the trie.
+The value bytes must not be modified
+	// by the caller while they are stored in the trie.
+If a node was not found in the
+	// database, a trie.MissingNodeError is returned.
+	TryUpdate(key, value []byte) error

+	// TryDelete removes any existing value for key from the trie.
+If a node was not
+	// found in the database, a trie.MissingNodeError is returned.
+	TryDelete(key []byte) error

+	// Hash returns the root hash of the trie.
+It does not write to the database and
+	// can be used even if the trie doesn't have one.
+	Hash() common.Hash

+	// Commit writes all nodes to the trie's memory database, tracking the internal
+	// and external (for account tries) references.
+	Commit(onleaf trie.LeafCallback) (common.Hash, error)

+	// NodeIterator returns an iterator that returns nodes of the trie.
+Iteration
+	// starts at the key after the given start key.
+	NodeIterator(startKey []byte) trie.NodeIterator

+	// Prove constructs a Merkle proof for key.
+The result contains all encoded nodes
+	// on the path to the value at key.
+The value itself is also included in the last
+	// node and can be retrieved by verifying the proof.
+	//
+	// If the trie does not contain a value for key, the returned proof contains all
+	// nodes of the longest existing prefix of the key (at least the root), ending
+	// with the node that proves the absence of the key.
+	Prove(key []byte, fromLevel uint, proofDb ethdb.KeyValueWriter) error }

 	// NewDatabase creates a backing store for state.
 The returned database is safe for
 	// concurrent use and retains cached trie nodes in memory. func NewDatabase(db ethdb.Database) Database {